 Prepare the ingredients for the cake.
 If your butter is still cold, cut it in cubes of 1-2 cm and heat it in the microwave 10 seconds at a time until softened but not melted.
 Place the butter, sugar, salt and the orange zest in the bowl of a stand mixer or in a big bowl with a hand mixer.
 I always zest the orange directly over my bowl because I want all of the oil from the zest to get into the batter.

 In a separate bowl, mix with a whisk the ground hazelnuts, almond flour, all-purpose flour and baking powder.
 No need to sift.
 We will come back to the cake batter later.

 For the sticky topping, melt the butter in a microwave or in a pan.
-Mix the brown sugar in the butter with a whisk or a spoon and pour evenly on the bottom of the cake pan.
+Mix the brown sugar iwith the butter with a a spatula and pour evenly on the bottom of the cake pan.
 This is going to caramelize the bananas while your cake is baking.
 Take your sliced bananas and lay them flat-side down on the butter and brown sugar mixture.
 Cover the whole bottom of the cake with the bananas.
 Then, spread a lot of Nutella on top of the bananas, making sure to cover them completely.
 To make it easier to spread, you can microwave the Nutella for 10 seconds to soften it a little.

 TIPS AND TRICKS

 For a vegan alternative, you could try to replace each egg by 1 tbsp of ground flax seeds or chia seeds mixed with 3 tbsp of warm water and let thicken for a few minutes.
 The butter could also be substituted with vegetable, coconut or canola oil.
 Don’t be afraid to experiment!